Maurice Dennis

 Maurice Dennis (1913–1962) was an amateur and professional boxer from Camden Town, England.
-He boxed between 1938 and 1940 an had 14 professional contests.
+He boxed between 1938 and 1940, and had 14 professional contests.

 Biography

 Dennis won the 1937 Amateur Boxing Association British middleweight title, when boxing out of the Northampton Polytechnic ABC.

 He was a silver medalist in boxing at the 1938 British Empire Games.
 Denis Reardon, the first boxing gold medalist from Wales at the British Empire Games (now the Commonwealth Games) defeated Maurice Dennis in the middleweight final at the 1938 Sydney games.

 He was a totalisator mechanic by trade.